WereszczynskiGroup/supplemental-data-melo-viral-2025/analysis_scripts/Figure3-Histone_RMSDs/README.md

 Script first aligns each histone core residues to the first frame, then calculates the RMSD of that histone over the entire trajectory and looping over each replica.
 Excludes first 100ns / 1000 frames of simulation to account for equilibration time.

-- Files parmtop and trajectory files mentioned uploaded to Zenodo.
+- Parmtop and trajectory files mentioned uploaded to Zenodo.

 **Average RMSD python script**